 Natural systems have been bearing the brunt of climatic changes.
 But a growing impact on human beings is being feared.
 Our health, dwellings, food supplies and safety are all likely to be threatened by global rising temperatures.
 Humans may be able to adapt to some of these changes… within limits.

-The summary document outlines impacts on the seas and on freshwater systems as well.
 Unique ecosystems are under threat.
 The oceans will become more acidic, endangering coral reefs and the many species that they harbour.
 The risk level is set to increase to “very high” with only a 2°C rise in temperatures.

 Whether the melting of glaciers or the warming of permafrost, the summary report highlights the fact that on all continents and across the oceans, changes in the climate have caused impacts on natural and human systems in recent decades.
 As the report states “increasing magnitudes of warming increase the likelihood of severe, pervasive and irreversible impacts”.